protocol/ResNetLab/OPEN_PROBLEMS/DECENTRALIZED_DATA_DELIVERY_MARKETS.md

 *   **_The exchanges of value_** **_MUST be verifiable_**
     *   The payment for bandwidth/latency in token should match what has been agreed and fulfilled
     *   The payment should be fulfilled if the SLA is fulfilled
-    *   Parties should be able to verify that the service provided was correct (e.g. received the right file)
+    *   Parties should be able to verify that the service provided was correct (e.g. that they received the right file)
 *   **_SHOULD be Trustless_**
-    *   Ideally, the network can perform the operations without having to leverage Trust in third parties and/or the participants of the exchange
+    *   Ideally, the network can perform the operations without having to leverage trust in third parties and/or the participants of the exchange
-    *   Nevertheless, Trust can, and should, be considered as many designs might benefit from an element of Trust to increase the quality of service (e.g. reputation supports relaxing constraints)
+    *   Nevertheless, designs might benefit from an element of trust to increase the quality of service (e.g. reputation mechanisms may allow for relaxed constraints)
 *   **_The network SHOULD do resource allocation in an efficient way_** (or as efficiently as possible)
-    *   Should not be an afterthought process
+    *   Should not be an afterthought
-*   **_Providers SHOULD coordinate and accept pre-fetching of content (warm up the catches)_**
+*   **_Providers SHOULD coordinate and accept pre-fetching of content (warm up the caches)_**
     *   This is in contrast to IPFS’s core principle of replicating only after explicit request by a peer
     *   This is done in order to make the network more efficient.
 However it is not mandatory with the setting being left up to the Provider.

 Additional expectations (i.e. bonus points):

 *   Data SHOULD be readily available without having to wait for the [unsealing process](https://spec.filecoin.io/#section-glossary.seal) at storage nodes (e.g. Filecoin Storage Miners).
-*   Data retrieval SHOULD be anonymous, privacy-preserving.
+*   Data retrieval SHOULD be anonymous and privacy-preserving.

-Other considerations (not requirements but good to think about):
+Other considerations:

 *   It is expected that content will always be identified and retrieved by CIDs
 *   The provider network will likely not provide random access to files, i.e., items will be named at the object level.
-*   In case there is an auction market, it should always be available (Liveness)
-    *   There needs to be a clever and fast way to match offers to bids
+*   In case there is an auction market, it should always be available and have a fast way to match offers to bids

 # Areas of Work

-Throughout the exploration of the design space, we identified 3 (+1 bonus opportunity) areas of work that need to be explored in order to make 3DMs Fair, Decentralized and Efficient.
+Throughout the exploration of the design space, we identified 3 areas of work that need to be explored in order to make 3DMs Fair, Decentralized and Efficient, as well as a bonus opportunity.
 The areas are listed below.

 ## Data Delivery Metering & Fair Exchange